drnsmith/warehouse-management-system/README.md

 ## Future Enhancements
  - Integration with predictive analytics for demand forecasting.
- - Deployment of machine learning models to optimize stock levels.
+ - Deployment of machine learning models to optimise stock levels.
  - Expansion to include real-time IoT data from warehouse sensors.

 ## License